StarbirdTech/AI-Blueprints/ngc-integration/audio-translation-with-nemo/README.md

 - Pick the desired model version and enable **GPU acceleration** for best performance.
 - Click **Deploy** to launch the service.

+The model here can also be exported in ONNX format alongside the MLflow pyfunc format.
+For more details, please refer to the ONNX-README in the docs folder.

 ### 4 ▪ Swagger / Raw API

 Once your service is running, open the **Swagger UI** from its Service URL.